alorence/django-modern-rpc/docs/config/generated_doc.rst

     MODERNRPC_DOC_FORMAT = 'rst'

-.. versionadded:: 1.0.0
+.. versionadded:: 2.0.0

-   Typehints are now supported to generate arguments and return type in documentation
+   Type hints are now supported to generate arguments and return type in documentation